 Access very live WWE pay-per-view event and premium content exclusive to the WWE Network on iPhone, Android, PlayStation 4 and more.View details

 With thousands of hours of content, there’s more than enough wrestling to keep you happy for months at a single low price.

-WWE Network is sold on a rolling subscription basis, with each month’s access charged at $US9.99 per month.
+WWE Network is sold on a rolling subscription basis, with each month’s access charged at US$9.99/month.
 During your subscription period you can watch any new PPV or special events, as well as new shows and everything in the WWE network archive live and on demand from your choice of device.

-If you're a new customer, WWE offers a 30 day trial of the service.
-You do require a credit card to access the trial, and charges will apply if you don't cancel before the 30 day trial period expires.
+If you're a new customer, WWE offers a 30-day trial of the service.
+You do need a credit card to access the trial, and charges will apply if you don't cancel before the 30-day trial period expires.

 WWE Network is streamed over the Internet to a wide variety of devices.
 You can watch content on a browser on any PC or Mac, as well as via dedicated client apps for iOS and Android.